pavlo-u/solomka-chain/docs/src/getstarted/hello-world.md

   - web3 developer
 ---

-For this "hello world" quickstart guide, we will use [Solana Playground](https://beta.solpg.io), a browser based IDE to develop and deploy our Solana program.
+For this "hello world" quickstart guide, we will use [Solana Playground](https://beta.solpg.io), a browser the based IDE, to develop and deploy our Solana program.
 To use it, you do **NOT** have to install any software on your computer.
 Simply open Solana Playground in your browser of choice, and you are ready to write and deploy Solana programs.

 ## What you will learn